hl7au/au-fhir-base/input/pagecontent/future.md

    - AU Core
    - AU eRequesting
    - AU Patient Summary
- - Australian FHIR Community Projects
+ - Australian FHIR Community Process Projects
  - Requests from the AU FHIR community.

  The approach is outlined in the figure below: